Early life of Joseph Stalin: The Revolution of 1905: 1905–1907

 In January 1905, a massacre of protesters took place in St Petersburg that came to be known as Bloody Sunday.
 Unrest soon spread across the Russian Empire in what came to be known as the Revolution of 1905.
 Along with Poland, Georgia was one of the regions particularly affected.
 In February, Stalin was in Baku when a spate of ethnic violence broke out between Armenians and Azeris; at least 2,000 were killed.
-Stalin founded the Outfit, a criminal gang that were involved with armed robberies, racketeering, assassinations, arms procurement and child couriering.
+Stalin founded the Outfit, an armed revolutionary squad that were involved with armed robberies, racketeering, assassinations, arms procurement and child couriering.
 According to Montefiore, Stalin socialised with hitmen “Kamo and Tsintsadze" but issued formal commands to the rest of the Outfit members through his bodyguard.
 Stalin also formed a Bolshevik Battle Squad which he ordered to try and keep the warring ethnic factions apart, also using the unrest to steal printing equipment.
 He proceeded to Tiflis, where he organised a demonstration of ethnic reconciliation.
 Amid the growing violence, Stalin formed his own armed Red Battle Squads, with the Mensheviks doing the same.
 These armed revolutionary groups disarmed local police and troops, and gained further weaponry by raiding government arsenals.
 They raised funds through a protection racket on large local businesses and mines.
 Stalin's militia launched attacks on the government's Cossack troops and Black Hundreds.
 After Cossacks opened fire on a student meeting, killing sixty of those assembled, Stalin retaliated in September by launching nine simultaneous attacks on the Cossacks.
 In October, Stalin's militia agreed to co-operate many of its attacks with the local Menshevik militia.

 On 26 November 1905, the Georgian Bolsheviks elected Stalin and two others as their delegates to a Bolshevik conference due to be held in St. Petersburg.
-Using the alias of "Ivanovitch", Stalin set off by train in early December, and on arrival met with Lenin's wife Nadezhda Krupskaya, who informed them that the venue had been moved to Tammerfors in the Grand Duchy of Finland.
+Using the alias of "Ivanovitch", Stalin set off by train in early December, and on arrival met with Lenin's wife Nadezhda Krupskaya, who informed them that the venue had been moved to Tampere in the Grand Duchy of Finland.